 Russell (2002) contends that how product placements are implemented remains an open empirical question.
-Wiles and Danielova (2006) state that little evidence exit that product placements are worthwhile and literature provides little insight about which placements are the most effective.
+Wiles and Danielova (2006) state that little evidence exit that product placements are worthwhile and literature provides insiaht about little which placements are the most effective.